 - Dissertation (individual supervision on a topic of your choosing)

-Students take four optional modules, at least three of which should be from the following list:
+Students take four optional modules from the following list:

 - Autistic Spectrum Disorder

 - Health Psychology

 - Psychology of Aesthetics

 - Animal Behaviour